 - proceeding without a legitimate environmental assessment of the potential impacts on nationally threatened species and referral under the Commonwealth Environment Protection and Biodiversity Conservation Act 1999.

 Our case will be heard by the Full Bench of the SA Supreme Court.
 The directions hearing before Chief Justice Kourakis in the case that Kangaroo Island Eco-Action has brought against Australian Walking Company and the State Government of South Australia, was held (briefly and virtually) on 1 April 2020.
-The matter has now been listed for a further directions hearing at 10am on 28 September 2020 before the Chief Justice, and the hearing re-listed for two days, 3 and 4 December 2020.
+The matter has now been listed for a further directions hearing on 5 February 2021 and the hearing is likely to be in May 2021.
 All parties have consented to the delay and conditions.

 Many wild places are in the sights of developers.
 They could be coming to a park near you soon.
 Our case could set a precedent for other communities fighting similar development proposals in their neighbourhood.